Eminem Is Just One Award Shy of an EGOT, Following Super Bowl Emmy Win

 With 15 Grammy Awards and an Academy Award for original song under his belt, the singer and songwriter only needs a Tony Award to achieve the elusive EGOT title (given to artists who have won an Emmy, Grammy, Oscar and Tony).

-Assembled by Pepsi, the NFL and Roc Nation the memorable lineup of performers for the Pepsi Super Bowl LVI Halftime Show included Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar.
+Assembled by Pepsi, the NFL and Roc Nation the memorable lineup of performers for the Pepsi Super Bowl LVI Halftime Show included Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige, 50 Cent and Kendrick Lamar.
 The artists are all winners alongside the “Lose Yourself” rapper.
 Executive producer Shawn Carter aka Jay-Z also won an Emmy.

 The Pepsi Super Bowl LVI Halftime Show marked the first time these five multi-award-winning artists performed together on stage.
 Collectively, the artists have been awarded 43 Grammys and between them have 22 No. 1 albums on the Billboard 200.